teriyaki2109/matchMesh/README.md

 DETAILS:
 The code calls the library libamrg.a to compute surface geodesics and extremal points.
 The code has been tested on 32-bit Debian Linux.
-The method implemented is slightly different from the papers, but follows the general scheme.
-(Differences are in the final mapping process.)
+The method implemented here is slightly different from the papers (for the sake of code compactness), but follows the general scheme.
+(Differences are in the initial node matching and final mapping processes, which are here simplified and somehow less robust!)

 This code works best between consecutive frames of 3D video sequences (i.e., not optimized for wideframe alignment).
+Better performance can still be achieved by fine tuning several parameters that were determined empirically (e.g., thresholds ana variables in geomap.h).

+For testing, we recommend the public mesh sequences of "breakdance" (e.g., lock, free, etc.) made by Univ. of Surrey, or the ones processed by INRIA Grenoble which are topologically consistent over time (see [Cagniart et al., ECCV10]).
 As we are using geodesics, surface meshes should be manifold (1 connected component) and with sufficient resolution.
 All results are ouput in the folder ./output/ , so don't forget to create it before running the executable.

 Have fun!